Mint Chocolate Chip Cake

 For the Mint Buttercream

-- 6-7 cups (690-805g) powdered sugar depending on desired consistency (see our note beneath recipe about sugar)
+- 6-7 cups 690-805g powdered sugar (Adjust up or down depending on desired consistency)

 - *Mini Chocolate Chips- Add desired amount to the mint buttercream filling in between layers-- I did not use chips to the outer mint frosting.